Multi-Directional Agility Training, State of Michigan NSCA Clinic, 2013

 In addition to his responsibilities at IUPUI, Cole served as an assistant coach in the Athletic Development Program at The National Institute for Fitness and Sport.
 His duties included testing and evaluating individual athletes ranging from grade school to the professional levels and creating individual programs designed to improve strength, agility and overall sports performance, as well as conducting group camps.

-Cole began his career at Michigan as a graduate assistant in 1993; he earned a master's of science degree from the University of Michigan in 1996.
+Cole began his career at Michigan as a graduate assistant in 1993 and earned a master's of science degree in 1996.
 His primary duties were to assist with all facets of the football strength and conditioning program.
 Cole earned his bachelor's degree from Ithaca College in 1991 and was a member of the school's 1988 Division III national championship football team.

-Cole's credentials include Certified Strength and Conditioning Specialist by the NSCA, Strength and Conditioning Coach Certified by the Collegiate Strength and Conditioning Association, Level 1 Club Coach by USA Weightlifting and CPR certified by the American Red Cross.
-In addition to his list of credentials Cole was awarded the Registered Strength Coach with Distinction by the NSCA in 2011.
-The NSCA awards the level of RSCC*D to experienced coaches who practically apply foundational knowledge to assess, motivate, educate, and train athletes for the primary goal of improving sport performance for a minimum of 10 years.
-He was also the first strength and conditioning coach in Michigan history to be awarded the level of Master Strength and Conditioning Coach (MSCC) by the Collegiate Strength and Conditioning Association in 2012 which is considered the highest honor that can be achieved by a strength and conditioning coach recognizing professionalism, knowledge, experience, expertise and longevity in the field.
+Cole was awarded the Registered Strength Coach with Distinction by the NSCA in 2011.
+The NSCA awards the level of RSCC*D to experienced coaches who practically apply foundational knowledge to assess, motivate, educate and train athletes for the primary goal of improving sport performance for a minimum of 10 years.
+In 2012, he was the first strength and conditioning coach in Michigan history to be awarded the level of Master Strength and Conditioning Coach (MSCC) by the Collegiate Strength and Conditioning Association, which is considered the highest honor that can be achieved by a strength and conditioning coach, recognizing professionalism, knowledge, experience, expertise and longevity in the field.

 In addition to his current duties, Cole represents the NSCA by serving as an Advisory Board Member for the State of Michigan.